Diverging quantum speed limits: a herald of classicality: Diverging quantum speed limits

-\paragraph{Limit of large squeezing.} We now turn to the second limit.
-For simplicity, we set without loss of generality $\mbf{u}\!=\!0$.
-Using the same example as above, we have that $\tr{D^2}\!=\!2\sum_{k=1}^n \cosh(2r_k)\!=\!4\sum_{k=1}^n \sinh^2(r_k)+2n$ which leads to $V^2_{\mathrm{U}}\!=\!\omega^2/2\,\sum_{k=1}^n \sinh^2(r_k)$ revealing that, as the squeezing of the state increases, the quantum speed diverges.
+We now turn to the second limit.
+For simplicity, we set without loss of generality $\mbf{u}\!=\!0$, \addition{and therefore restrict to considering states which are centered at the origin in phase space}.
+Using the same example as above, we have that \addition{ } which leads to

+revealing that, as the squeezing of the state increases, the quantum speed diverges.
 This phenomenon can again be rationalized from the fact that large squeezing allows for a faster increase in distinguishability, as schematically depicted in Fig.~\ref{fig:vanishing}(b).
 Here we observe that a diverging speed is again associated with reduced uncertainty, in this case corresponding to the variance of the squeezed quadrature operator(s) of the state.

-An important observation from this example is that a vanishing QSL time with a bounded generator (Hamiltonian) is possible even for a system of single mode ($n\!=\!1$), provided the state is a highly squeezed state with $r\!\rightarrow\! \infty$.
-Remarkably, this is a feature of CV systems which is absent in the finite-dimensional case where the quantum speed is strictly upper bounded by the norm of the Hamiltonian~\cite{brody2015,poggi2020} and thus vanishing QSL times are prohibited (for fixed $\hbar$).
+\addition{An important observation about the role of states and generators in the QSL follows from this example.
+Since the quantum speed is the rate at which the state of the system becomes distinguishable from its previous configuration under a given evolution, a vanishing QSL time can be achieved trivially if the generator (Hamiltonian in the unitary case) itself is unbounded (i.e. $\omega\rightarrow \infty$ in Eq. (\ref{ec:speed_harmonic})).
+What we have shown here is that a vanishing QSL time with a bounded generator is also possible, even in the case of a system of single mode ($n\!=\!1$), provided the state is a highly squeezed state with $r\!\rightarrow\! \infty$.} This is a feature of CV systems which is absent in the finite-dimensional case where the quantum speed is strictly upper bounded by the norm of the Hamiltonian~\cite{brody2015,poggi2020} and thus vanishing QSL times are prohibited (for fixed $\hbar$).

 We investigate this behavior further by fully characterizing the quantum speed for generic, quadratic single mode Hamiltonians.
-The complete analysis is relegated to the Supplementary Material~\cite{SupMat}.
+The complete derivation is relegated to \addition{Appendix \ref{app:singlemode}}.
 For $n\!=\!1$, we can write a general mixed state as $\Sigma\!=\!\hbar c\, ODO^T$, where $O$ is a rotation matrix by an angle $\theta$, and $c\!>\!0$.
 The generator, $G$, becomes